 It is their responsibility to disperse the appropriate funds to the various residential and commuter life student advisory boards.

-These boards will use the funds to provide programs within their respective communities..
+These boards will use the funds to provide programs within their respective communities.

 The RCL Advisory Board must submit a budget and come before the SFC before additional funds can be considered.